 So no license for Oracle GoldenGate to handle the migration.
 You still have to pay for the underlying compute instance – but no license.

 To install Oracle GoldenGate simply follow the wizard to deploy your installation.
-I will show this in a later blog post.
+It is basically just click-click-click.
 Afterwards, you need to configure the extract and replicat process, but ZDM takes care of that for you.
 If all goes well, you won’t even have to log into the Oracle GoldenGate Hub.

 Yes, Oracle GoldenGate is a complex product, but for this purpose you should not worry.
 I promise you.
 It is super easy.